VenturianTome/VenturianTome/src/4.World/Dimensions-Realms.md

 ## | Levels
 #### **2nd Dimension**
-- A black hole with nothing left other than a singular Chuck E. Cheese's \[6:07 - Dating Slenderman]
+- A black hole with nothing left other than a singular Chuck E. Cheese's \[6:07 - *Dating Slenderman*]
+- Spirits of the 2nd dimension dislike overly colourful and fancy dress, like what Leonard Malkovich wears \[2:06 - *My Wife's First Horror Map*]
 #### **13th Dimension**
--  Ghosts are banished here
+-  Ghosts are commonly banished here
 #### **16th Dimension**
-- Only a base plate and a house; can be accessed through a TV and an HDMI connection cable \[1:33 - FNAF & Zootopia 2]
+- Only a base plate and a house; can be accessed through a TV and an HDMI connection cable \[1:33 - *FNAF & Zootopia 2*]
-- Ernie / Toilet Toucher was exiled to the here \[14:08 - FNAF & Zootopia 2]
+- Ernie / Toilet Toucher was exiled to the here \[14:08 - *FNAF & Zootopia 2*]
 #### **52nd Dimension**
-- Contains a McDonald’s run by a Haunter \[0:19 - Pokemon Haunter]
+- Contains a McDonald’s run by a Haunter \[0:19 - *Pokemon Haunter*]

 ## | Other Dimensions
 #### **Gregsville**
-- Where all Gregs come from - run by Gregs, for Gregs \[1:17 - Johnny Bot]
+- Where all Gregs come from - run by Gregs, for Gregs \[1:17 - *Johnny Bot*]
 > "Gregs and icing go together like Johnny Ghost and Johnny Toast...
 It's A+ material right there"
-- Ghost wanted to recruit a Greg; there is an Ultimate/Alpha Greg that, if recruited, would be the most powerful PIE Team member \[0:53 - Johnny Bot Left Behind]
+- Ghost wanted to recruit a Greg; there is an Ultimate/Alpha Greg that, if recruited, would be the most powerful PIE Team member \[0:53 - *Johnny Bot Left Behind*]
   - Ghost finds the Greg he talked to on Tinder, where Ghost said he thought Greg's Hot Wheels collection was childish
 #### **Baraslavia**
-- An alternate dimension U.S.A. \[6:59 / 12:49 - Baraslavian Prison]
+- An alternate dimension U.S.A. \[6:59 / 12:49 - *Baraslavian Prison*]
   - Ghost hunting is not legal there \[1:07 / 1:35]

 ## | Trivia
-- You can build and ride a raft to leave certain dimensions \[12:28 - Big Dragon]
+- You can build and ride a raft to leave certain dimensions \[12:28 - *Big Dragon*]
-- Ghost and Toast are both mermaids in the Medieval dimension \[9:33 - Medieval Mod]
+- Ghost and Toast are both mermaids in the Medieval dimension \[9:33 - *Medieval Mod*]
-- An Abyss Mouth is a portal to the Underworld; they were not used since 84 A.D. \[11:07 - Paranormal Ghost Hunt]
+- An Abyss Mouth is a portal to the Underworld; they were not used since 84 A.D. \[11:07 - *Paranormal Ghost Hunt*]
-- Spooker has banished ghosts to Mordor \[8:42 / 14:21 - Scary Ghost Children]
+- Spooker has banished ghosts to Mordor \[8:42 / 14:21 - *Scary Ghost Children*]

 > **NOTE:** Information about the Puppet Arc can be found [here](../chapter_4.html)